-The ARM Aerial Facility deployed several in situ instruments on the G1 to measure atmospheric state parameters, trace gases concentrations, aerosol particle properties, and cloud characteristics (Martin et al., 2016b; Schmid et al., 2014).
+The ARM Aerial Facility deployed several in situ instruments on the G1 to measure atmospheric state parameters, trace gas concentrations, aerosol particle properties, and cloud characteristics (Martin et al., 2016; Schmid et al., 2014).
 The instruments installed on HALO covered measurements of meteorological, chemical, microphysical, and radiation parameters.
 Details of measurements aboard HALO are discussed in the ACRIDICON-CHUVA campaign overview paper (Wendisch et al., 2016).
 The measurements compared between the G1 and HALO are listed in Table 1.
+Details on maintenance and calibration of the involved instrumentation can be found in the Supplement (Tables S1 and S2).